Mining Legal Arguments to Study Judicial Formalism: Discussion

-First, empirical findings are restricted to 272 decisions, which, while representative through various sampling methods, limits generalizability.
-Nonetheless, this issue shall be solved by the large scale analysis with our models we plan to pursue as a next step.
+Our research has several limitations.
+First, empirical findings are restricted to 272 which, while representative thanks to various sampling methods, limits generalizability.
+Nonetheless, this issue will be addressed by the large scale analysis with our models we plan to pursue as a next step.